To stay ahead of your competition in any niche, you need to actively grow and improve your blog.

 Sites where people ask questions on a topic, such as Quora can also be a good source to see what people want to know more about.

-11. Create a ribbon page and feature your best content
+Tactic #11: Create a hub page and feature your best content

 Take a look at the different categories on your website.
 Are there any categories missing?
-Can you create a ribbon page and feature your very best content in that category?
+Can you create a hub page (some call it “ribbon page”) and feature your very best content in that category?
 Or, perhaps you simply want to highlight a specific topic over others because your data analysis has shown that your site visitors are most interested in XYZ.

 You can create charts that tie into the topics, group elements into a basic chart, and add color and interest to your site.
 Some of the types of content you might want to include would be:

-At first thought, it might not seem like a good idea to talk to your competitors.
+At first thought, it might not seem like a good idea to talk to other bloggers in your niche.
 You are both vying for similar traffic after all.

 However, connecting with other influencers can actually benefit you both.
 There is enough traffic to go around and when bloggers recommend one another, their site visitors tend to take notice.

 Reach out and link up with other bloggers.
 You both are targeting similar audiences, so you’ll both benefit.
 You also can connect with bloggers in related niches.
 For example, if you make wooden signs and sell them, you will want to connect with a blog that talks about DIY décor.